mikekeith52/scalecast/README.md

-Using level test-set MAPE, the K-nearest Neighbor model performed the best, although, as we can see, predicting bond rates accurately is difficult if not impossible.
+Comparing level test-set MAPE values, the K-nearest Neighbor model performed best, although, as we can see, predicting bond rates accurately is difficult if not impossible.
 To make the forecasts look better, we can set `dynamic_testing=False` in the `manual_forecast()` or `auto_forecast()` methods when calling forecasts.
 This will make test-set predictions an average on one-step forecasts.
 By default, everything is dynamic with scalecast to give a more realistic sense of how the models perform.
 To see our future predictions:

 ```python